 Trending Chinese Slang

-Chinese slang might vary from the area, generation, and be influenced by some special events, such as current events with celebrities or popular TV shows.
+Chinese slang might vary from area to generation, and be influenced by some special events, such as current events with celebrities or popular TV shows.
 In this blog post, I am going to introduce three big categories of Chinese slang words: Chinese Internet slang (Chinese slang with letters), Chinese slang with numbers, and Chinese slang in general.

 Internet Slang with Letters

-On social media in China, a lot of Chinese Slang with letters are used.
+On social media in China, a lot of Chinese Slang with letters is used.
 Why letters, instead of characters?
 Where do the letters come from?
-The letters are mostly from acronyms of pinyin of the slang words.
-Below are the trending Chinese Internet slang recently.
+The letters are mostly from acronyms of pinyin of slang words.
+Below is the trending Chinese Internet slang recently.